-The father of a victim of Friday’s London Bridge terrorist attack has accused the government of exploiting his son’s death for “vile propaganda,” as Prime Minister Boris Johnson promised a harsh crackdown on terrorists following the killings.
+The father of one of the victims of Friday’s London Bridge terrorist attack has accused the government of exploiting his son’s death for “vile propaganda,” as Prime Minister Boris Johnson promised a harsh crackdown on terrorists following the killings.

 Though the government has faced calls not to politicize the attack out of respect for its victims, the sentencing and monitoring of convicted terrorists has become a hot-button campaign issue ahead of the UK’s elections next week, after it emerged the attacker, Usman Khan, was a convicted terrorist under “active investigation” by security services.